Regorafenib (Stivarga®)

 If you have any unexplained bruising or bleeding, contact the hospital straight away on the 24-hour number.
 You may need a drip to give you extra platelets.
 This is called a platelet transfusion.

 This treatment can reduce the number of red blood cells in your blood.
 Red blood cells carry oxygen around the body.
-If the number of red cells is low, this is called anaemia.
-You may have symptoms such as:
+If the number of red blood cells is low, this is called anaemia.
+You may feel:

-• feeling breathless
+• breathless

-• feeling dizzy and light-headed.
+• dizzy and light-headed.

+If you have these symptoms, contact the hospital straight away on the 24-hour number.
+You may need treatment for anaemia.
 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

 Tummy (abdominal) pain

 Sometimes this treatment may cause a perforation (hole) in the bowel.
-This is not common but needs urgent treatment.
+This is not common, but needs urgent treatment.
 Contact the hospital straight away if:

 • you have severe pain in the tummy, and you feel sick and are vomiting